 The applicant requests deletion of this condition, as the funding for the highway improvements has been provided by the Maryland State Highway Administration and the contemplated development within the M-A-C Zone was approved by the Prince George's County Planning Board.
-Staff has no objection to the deletion of this condition.
+This condition is recommended for deletion.